From the Hilbert College Wellness Center

 Understanding the Importance of Sleep

-Sleep deprivation is in the news again this week, for good reason.
-A well-known sleep scientist has proposed that robbing yourself of sleep will shorten your life.
-(See link below.)
-The impact of consistently obtaining a good night’s sleep can never be overemphasized, especially on a college campus.
-On the other hand, chronic sleep deprivation seems to be at an all-time high.
+Sleep deprivation is not only unhealthy, it can be extremely harmful.
+In fact, there is speculation that consistently missing out on sleep will end up shortening your life.
+However, the impact of consistently obtaining a good night’s sleep can never be overemphasized, especially on a college campus.
+Unfortunately, chronic sleep deprivation seems to be at an all-time high.
 The following is a review of the importance of sleep, and how to acquire it.

 A recent statistic from the Centers for Disease Control and Prevention (CDC) reveals that 1 in 3 adults doesn’t get enough sleep.
 According to the CDC, sleeping at least 7 hours each night is required “to promote optimal health and well-being.”
-Most health professionals recommend 7 to 9 hours.
+Most health professionals recommend 7 to 9 hours for adults.
+Teenagers still need up to 10 hours of sleep per night.
+Everybody is different, and you should find the number that works and stick to it each night.

 - Developing a chronic condition, such as heart disease, diabetes, obesity, high blood pressure, stroke, frequent mental difficulties,